svthalia/bapc-infra/README.md

 This will do a couple of things.

 - An nginx proxy server will be started, routing all web traffic on port 80 and 443 to the designated docker container based on that container's virtual hostname (set as environment variable).
 The folder `nginx` will contain persistent configuration files.

+	*If you want to reset your configuration because of some problem, you can simply remove this `nginx` folder and restart.
+This will recreate all configurations.
+Note that this will also trigger new requests for certificates, so you should not do this too often to avoid rate-limiting by letsencrypt.*

 - A lets-encrypt nginx companion docker will start, providing SSL certificates for the proxy server will start.
 - A mariadb database container will start, to be used by domjudge (with custom configurations from `db_conf`.
 - A custom domjudge domserver docker will be built (based on the official domjudge/domserver container) with some extra configurations in the start script: